ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 ### Column author internal configuration

-Column authors have to implement a `getColumnInternalsOptions` returning a `ColumnInternalsOptions` for static configuration and a `columnInternals` object that can be manipulated for dynamic configuration at runtime.
+Column authors have to implement a `getColumnInternalsOptions` method returning a `ColumnInternalsOptions` object for static configuration and a `columnInternals` object that can be manipulated for dynamic configuration at runtime.

 ```TS
 export interface ColumnInternalsOptions {